Earn 8.5 ACCENT® continuing education credits and a certificate of completion for successfully completing the program before the access end date.

 Speaker Presentation Description

-There are very specific conditions under which a laboratory must operate and this program provides a comprehensive introduction to the many layers of regulatory oversight involved.
-This program is an opportunity for participants to learn about the regulations themselves as well as their importance and impact.
-The program concentrates on federal and state regulations, how CLIA ’88, OSHA, and HIPAA affect laboratory operations, compliance, reimbursement, and the regulation of diagnostic tests.
+There are very specific conditions under which a clinical laboratory must operate and this program provides a comprehensive introduction to the many layers of regulatory oversight involved.
+Participants will learn about the regulations themselves as well as their importance and impact.
+The program concentrates on federal and state regulations, how CLIA ’88, OSHA, and HIPAA affect laboratory operations, the regulation of diagnostic tests, lab reimbursement, and how to comply with Medicare fraud and abuse provisions.

 Participants who complete this certificate program will be able to:

-- Discuss the history of and need for laboratory regulation and CLIA ‘88
+- Discuss the history for laboratory regulation and CLIA ‘88

 - Discuss CLIA ‘88’s minimum testing requirements